 AP Research, the second course in the AP Capstone experience, allows students to deeply explore an academic topic, problem, issue, or idea of individual interest.
 Students design, plan and implement a year-long investigation to address a research question.
 Through this inquiry, they further the skills they acquired in the AP Seminar course by learning research methodology, employing ethical, employing ethical research practices, and accessing, and analyzing and synthesizing information.
 Students reflect on their skill development, document their process, and curate the artifacts of their scholarly work through a process and reflection portfolio.
 The course culminates in an academic paper of 4,000-5,000 words (accompanied by a performance, exhibit, or product where applicable) and a presentation with an oral defense.

 Grades 9, 10, 11, 12 Physical Education (PE) / Health

 The best way to live a healthy life is to prevent health problems before they occur.
-This course creates opportunities for students to apply new skills and knowledge to experiencing the benefits of a physically active lifestyle.
+This course creates opportunities for students to apply new skills and knowledge to experience the benefits of a physically active lifestyle.
 Students will be required to complete a mixture of physical activities, tests, and a research paper—and to record in their workout log cardiovascular, flexibility, strength and endurance activities.
 Health education using Fitness for Life will be embedded within the Physical Education course including nutrition, diet, and managing stress.
 By the end of the course, they will have gained the knowledge needed to begin developing healthy habits that will last a lifetime.